 Proving Emotional Distress

-When you decide to file an emotional distress claim following a New York car accident, establishing the following factors will play an important part in proving the claim:
+When you pursue an emotional distress claim following a car accident in New York, establishing the following factors will play an important part in proving the claim:

 - Showing the court that your distress is not fleeting